LIKO-12/API-Documentation/README.md

         "..."
       ]
       "extra": "Markdown and multiple lines supported", //Extra information, (Optional).
-      "self": true, //Should the user use ':' when calling this method.
+      "self": true, //Should the user use ':' when calling this method (Objects only).
       "arguments":[
         {
           //If the name was not provided, and the argument has a default value, then it's a constant value.
-          //The name can be "..." for varavg.
+          //The name can be "..." for vararg.
           "name": "the argument name",
           "type": "number", //Check the value types section.
-          "description": "Single line description",
+          "description": "Single line description", //optional when name is null "default": "none"
-          "default": "none"
           //This specified means that this argument is optional, and so do not specify "nil" in the supported types.
           //If there is no default value, but this argument is optional, then specify "default": "nil".